Login / Signup

 Your cart is empty

-The Raspberry Pi can read 26 input signals through the GPIO header, but some projects need to read more!
+Raspberry Pi can read 26 Input signals through the GPIO header, but sometimes you might need to read more.
 Since all GPIO pins are wired directly to the local processor, some hardware is required to connect them to the real world.

 For any technical questions about this product please email support@sequentmicrosystems.com